If you’re looking to improve your search engine optimization (SEO) efforts and see improvements in ranking, follow these 11 steps:

 - Create location pages for your website

-- Ensure your online directories are consistent across the web
+- Ensure your online directory citations (specifically, your name, address, and phone number) are consistent across the web

-Because content is produced and published rapidly around the world, search engines are working overtime to rank the billions of websites on the internet.
-Even though you can’t drastically increase your rankings overnight, you can make minor adjustments to gradually improve your SEO for the long term.
+Even though you can’t drastically increase your rankings overnight, you can make minor adjustments to gradually improve your SEO over the long term.